Derek Keene: Selected publications

-Family and wider interests
+Personal life

-Derek was married to the academic and conservator Suzanne Keene (née Forbes) in 1969; they have a daughter, Frances, b.
-1971, and a son, Thomas, b.
-1974, and four grandchildren.
+Derek was married to the academic and conservator Suzanne Keene (née Forbes) in 1969; they had two children.

 His family came from Derbyshire and Yorkshire.
 Derek's parents lived in Holloway during the war and moved to Northolt soon afterwards.
 He attended Ealing Grammar School and afterwards studied history at Oriel College, Oxford.
 He then began work on his PhD on the history of Winchester, supervised by W.A.
 Pantin, and joined the archaeological excavations in Winchester under Martin Biddle where he met Suzanne.

-He had many wider interests.
-He was skilled in woodworking and joinery and also in rural pursuits including scything, hedge laying and woodland management.
+Keene's interests included woodworking and joinery and also in rural pursuits including scything, hedge laying and woodland management.
 He travelled widely, often with Suzanne.
 As an undergraduate he was a member of expeditions to Greece and Libya.
 While in Libya he contracted amoebic dysentery and received excellent treatment in hospital in Sabha, Libya, an experience that he remembered all his life and often referred to, sometimes comparing it favourably to hospitals in the UK.
-He had many friends and professional colleagues in numerous countries, especially Italy, France and the USA.
+He had many friends and professional colleagues in numerous countries, especially Italy, France and the United States.
+His other interests included hiking, in countries both hot such as Cyprus, Crete and Spain, and cold including Scotland and Norway.

-Derek also loved walking and hiking, often in extreme conditions, in countries both hot such as Cyprus, Crete and Spain, and cold including Scotland and Norway.
+Keene died from Alzheimer's disease at a care home in Croydon on 17 April 2021, at the age of 78.